johankson/Patternizer/README.md

 ## Why

-The main purpose was to recognize a user drawing a shape on a touch screen.
+The main purpose was to recognize when a user draws a shape on a touch screen.
 The idea then grew more generic and it now recognizes shapes defined in a fluent way.

 This is one example when you want to check if the shape begins with a down movement, a longer right movement and an up movement.
 The BoundsDescription sets a restriction on the entire shape.